alexvor20/xplane-toliss-realwings-installer/README.md

 ## What it does

 Everything from the mod readme.
-The script would create RealWings_ACF folder and 3 .acf~ files for each variant in that folder.
+The script would create `RealWings_ACF` folder and three `.acf~` files for each variant in that folder.

 | Variant | Build from |
 | -------- | ------------- |